Wednesday, 8 March 2023

 • Foot.
 A descriptive term for one sixth of the twelve-beat hexameter rhythm.
 Two further descriptive terms, dactyl and spondee, refer to the rhythms typically seen in each foot.

 • Hemipes.
 The technical term for a beat.
 That is: either one long note or two short notes.
 The hexameter has twelve hemipedes, each lasting two morae.
-Odd-numbered hemipedes are (almost invariably) a single long note; the tenth is (almost invariably) two short notes.
+Odd-numbered hemipedes are (almost invariably) a single long note; the tenth is (usually) two short notes.
 (Historically, this term comes from pes, Latin for ‘foot’, a descriptive term; that doesn’t mean beats themselves are only descriptive, however.)

 • Hepthemimeral caesura.
 The result of a hexameter line having a five-beat colon at line-end: that is, a combination of 7 + 5 beats, 3 + 4 + 5, etc. Equivalently: colon break after the first syllable of the fourth foot.
 The name is ancient, from Greek ἑφθημιμερὴς τομή (Bassett 1919: 353).